RektifyAI/attack-playbook/taxonomy/README.md

     -   *
     -   * e.g.

+-   Phishing Attack
+    -   *
+    -   * e.g.

--   Spoof Website or Phishing Attack
+-   Spoof Website
     -   * Inpersonation of a company's wensite in order to trick people into submitting confidential information such as usernames, passwords, private keys, etc.
     -   * e.g. E-mails have remained the main spreading channel for phishing links since 65 % of phishing attacks start by visiting a link received within an e-mail [3](https://www.kaspersky.com/about/press-releases/2012_spam-in-january-2012-love-politics-and-sport)